Tropical Storm Yagi (2018): Meteorological history

 During August 7, the system began forming rainbands into its fully exposed center, though its convection was displaced to the west by an increase of wind shear.
 Its motion was influenced by a weak near-equatorial ridge it binded with to the southeast.
 However, the wind shear was somewhat offset by diffluence in the upper troposphere, allowing deep convection to intensify, as multiple mesovortices in the center were apparent on satellite imagery.
 As it continued to battle vertical wind shear with equatorward outflow, the system moved erratically in a north-northwestward direction while 512 nmi south-southeast of Kadena Air Base, Japan.
 By 00:00 UTC of August 8, the JMA reported that the tropical depression had intensified into a tropical storm, assigning it the name Yagi.
+(Note: The name Yagi (Japanese: ヤギ, [ja̠ɡʲi]) was contributed by Japan and refers to the constellation Capricornus, the goat, in Japanese.)
 The JTWC followed suit in upgrading the system six hours later due to a scatterometer pass, as Yagi turned east-northeast due to being in between the near-equatorial ridge and a subtropical ridge.
 On August 9, Yagi again turned north-northwestward along the southwestern edge of the subtropical ridge, with thunderstorms beginning to bloom very close to the center.
 Later on, a dense overcast partially obscures the center over marginal environmental conditions, as outflow continued to improve.
 Despite sea surface temperatures remaining high, Yagi was over a region of low ocean heat.

 On August 10, Yagi briefly became nearly stationary while slowly moving west-southwestward, with convection concentrated over the southwest quadrant, though it resumed its original northwestward track.
 Nascent thunderstorms then began broadening over the western flank of the storm, despite persistent high wind shear.
 Moreover, radar imagery revealed fragmented deep banding wrapping into the storm's center as it shifted westward.
 Around 01:00 UTC on August 11, PAGASA reported that Yagi had exited the Philippine Area of Responsibility.
 At 12:00 UTC, the JMA reported that Yagi had attained its peak intensity, estimating maximum sustained winds of 40 kn and the lowest atmospheric pressure of 990 hPa.
 A tropical upper tropospheric trough cell to the north-northwest enhanced poleward outflow, allowing for additional intensification in conjunction with warm waters.
 At 12:00 UTC in August 12, the JTWC reported that Yagi had attained 1-minute maximum sustained winds of 45 kn while 154 nmi north-northeast of Taipei, Taiwan.
 At 15:35 UTC, Yagi made landfall over the coast of Wenling, Zhejiang, China, prompting the JTWC to issue its final warning at 18:00 UTC.
 Yagi then began to weaken during August 13 due to land interaction.
 At 00:00 UTC, Yagi had weaken into a tropical depression, according to the JMA and JTWC.
 The system then recurved eastward on August 14 and entered the Bohai Sea—where it transitioned into an extratropical cyclone at 06:00 UTC of August 15—turning southward and then southwestward before fully dissipating 24 hours later on August 16.